-Suppose one has a dummy array D and one needs an automatic array A with the same rank and extents as D. It would be convenient to be able to write integer A(size(D)) instead of integer A(size(D,1),size(D,2),...).
+Suppose one has a dummy array D and one needs an automatic array A with the same rank and extents as D. It would be convenient to be able to write integer A(shape(D)) instead of integer A(size(D,1),size(D,2),...).

 Allow the bounds of an array to be given by a rank-1 array, both in the declaration of an explicit-shape array and in an ALLOCATE statement.
-If the upper bounds are given by an array, the lower bounds have to be default (i.e. 1) or given by a rank-1 array of the same extent as for the upper bounds.
-If the lower bounds are given by an array, the upper bounds have to be given by a rank-1 array of the same extent as for the lower bounds.
+If both bounds are specified, and at least one is given by an array, the other bound has to be given by a conformable expression.